 3. App folders

 Please note, Galaxy S10 Home screen does not support nested app folders.
-In other words, you can add an app folder to another app folder.
+In other words, you can NOT add an app folder to another app folder.

 4. App shortcuts

 Google introduced App shortcuts in Android Nougat 7.1.
 Samsung implemented it in Android Oreo.

 An app shortcut is a special function or action of an app.
 It allows you to perform specific task very quickly without navigating through the app.

 An app shortcut is different from the widget because it is a static icon, which can be similar to, or totally different from the app icon.

 You can tap and hold (long tap) the app icon on the Galaxy S10 home screen or on apps screen to access app shortcuts of the app.

 You can create shortcuts for frequently used files on Galaxy S10 Home screen.